 - Replace the saucepan back to burner and reduce the heat to medium.
 Cook the dough, continuously mixing with a wooden spoon.
 The dough will start to form into a ball.
 Keep mixing for another 3-4 minutes until light crust forms on the bottom of the pan.
 (Note: It's important to cook for at least 3-4 minutes to dry out the panade.)

 - Transfer the dough into a mixing bowl with paddle attachment and mix it for a few minutes on low speed until the mixture is at room temperature, about 2 minutes.
 (No mixer?
 No problem.
 You can mix it with a wooden spoon!)

-- At this point choux pastry is done and ready to be piped into whatever size you want.
+- transfer the batter into a large pastry bag and rest for at least 1 hour.
+At this point choux pastry is done and ready to be piped into whatever size you want.
 Uncooked dough can also be refrigerated for up to 3 days in an airtight container.

-- To cook pastry shells, transfer the batter into a large pastry bag and pipe into 4-inch strips or 2-inch rounds 3 inches apart.
-Level peaked tops with a wet fingertip.
+- To cook pastry shells, pipe the batter into desired shape, depending on what you're making.
+For eclairs, pipe into 4-inch strips, for cream puffs pipe into 2-inch rounds 3 inches apart.

 - After initial 30 minutes, quickly open the oven door and make a small slit on the side of shells, using a small sharp pairing knife.
 This allows the steam to escape and helps to dry out the inside of pastry shells.
 Bake for another 5 minutes, or until shells are crisp and golden brown.